Why Outsourcing Your Compliance Training Might Be Risky

-Outsourcing all types of employee training program development is a common decision for organizations to make.
+Outsourcing your compliance training is a common decision for organizations to make.
 In the right circumstances, outsourcing training can assist with cost reduction and also help employees to benefit from the expertise of a professional eLearning company.
 With that being said, there are some training programs that might be better off being developed in-house.
 Unfortunately, outsourcing compliance training is one such program.

 It takes time and effort to create an effective employee training program, which is no secret.
 Preparation and patience are going to be necessary if you want to achieve the right results in the long run.
 Because of the efforts associated with developing an in-house compliance training program, many organizations think it’s best to outsource the task to a professional eLearning company.
 But there are actually a number of risks associated with not having an in-house compliance training team.
 Here are some of the top risks associated with not developing and offering your own in-house compliance training.

 When you hire a vendor to create an eLearning program for your company, you expect a certain level of quality.
 Moreover, when it comes to compliance training, quality is of the utmost importance.
 The content needs to be as engaging as possible, and extremely comprehensive.
 The truth is, many employees don’t exactly enjoy compliance training.
 Also, if the content created isn’t engaging and is repetitive, they’re not likely to retain any information and your training won’t be sufficient.

 This is a true statement for any type of eLearning, but when it comes to compliance training, the effects of a poor-quality course can be quite detrimental.
 Let’s say, for example, you’re teaching a course on hazards within the workplace.
 If employees are unengaged and don’t retain any information, they could pose a serious risk to themselves and others.

 It’s Overly Pricey